bjones1/CodeChat/docs/tutorial.rst

 #.
 A comment must be placed on a line containing only comments or whitespace, but no code, preprocessor directives, etc.
 #.
 One space must follow the opening comment delimiter.

-The :doc:`style_guide` gives more details; also, see :doc:`/CodeChat/CommentDelimiterInfo` for a full list of supported languages.
+The :doc:`style_guide.cpp` gives more details; also, see :doc:`/CodeChat/CommentDelimiterInfo.py` for a full list of supported languages.

 Now, open one of your source files.
 Modify your comments to add reST_ markup; add in titles, hyperlinks, and other useful markup.